phonometrica/phonometrica/docs/query.rst

 =======

-Phonometrica offers a number of features to find concordances in a corpus.
+Phonometrica offers a number of features to find get_concordances in a corpus.
 It also allows user to customize its search interface by creating search grammars specifically tailored for a project.
 Concordancing features are available in the ``Search`` menu.